cogentcore/core/README.md

 ## General / Widgets

+* get rid of paint, lifecycle -- just have simpler window and app events

 * main menu on mac

+* drag should be stateful -- only drag current item -- logic is in there but not working properly

 * DND needs enter / exit / hover events so nodes can signal their ability to accept drop.
   + hover -> spring load auto-open tree..